qaul/qaul.net/docs/qaul/rust/debian-package.md

 # to build an install for the raspberry pi, run:
 cargo deb --target=armv7-unknown-linux-gnueabihf

+# do the same for the qauld-ctl control client
+cd ../qauld-ctl
+cargo deb
+cargo deb --target=armv7-unknown-linux-gnueabihf
 ```

-You'll find the debian installer in the `rust/target/debian/` directory.
+You'll find the debian installers in the `rust/target/debian/` directory.
-The Raspberry Pi installer is in the `rust/target/armv7-unknown-linux-gnueabihf/debian/` directory.
+The Raspberry Pi installers are in the `rust/target/armv7-unknown-linux-gnueabihf/debian/` directory.

 ## Further Customization